mindcrypt/powerglot/README.md

 PowerGlot has a clear utility in offensive tasks but it is also defined as a discovery and blue team tool.
 To our knowledge, it is the first general and complete open-source tool that allows to search for the presence of masked information with polyglots, information that could be useful to achieve persistence in a system or to hide malware (stego-malware, privilege escalation, lateral movement, reverse shell, etc.)

 Features:
 - Encode powershell/shell script/php/.. in a polyglot image.
 It is not necessary a loader to recover/execute the hidden information (payload).
 PowerGlot works with several formats.
-Mainly, JPEG format.
+Mainly, JPEG and PDF format.
+Other formats are in progress.

 - Powerglot is a complete open-source tool to detect (malicious) polyglots, specially the result of some public tools as Truepolyglot or stegoSploit.
 We works in several formats: JPEG, PNG, GIF, BMP, ZIP, PDF, MP3, etc.